Maximizing Efficiency to Improve Midstream Oil & Gas Operations

-With fracking-enabled North American petroleum production reaching over 22 million barrels/day in 20151 and the total global output of oil and natural gas exceeding demand, finding more efficiencies isn’t just a matter of coping with low prices, but a matter of survival for some energy companies.
+With fracking-enabled North American petroleum production reaching over 22 million barrels/day in 20151 and the total global output of oil and natural gas exceeding demand, finding more efficiencies is more than just a matter of coping with low prices.
+It is a matter of survival for some energy companies.

 In this post, we’ll look at three key areas to focus on to improve efficiency – fiscal transfer, cut-over and leak detection – to show how investing in innovative metering technologies and solutions can position midstream enterprises for better cost management now and greater profitability when the market rebounds.